 In 2016, the PCAOB inspected 12 publicly traded companies audited by PwC and found deficiencies in 10 of the audits related to testing controls for purposes of the of the ICFR opinion.
 PwC revised its opinion on internal controls in 6 cases.
 At Deloitte, the PCAOB identified problems in the internal-control audit for all 13 of the audits selected.

-Internal Accounting Failures Results in a $22M SEC Whistleblower Reward
+Inadequate Internal Accounting Controls Lead to $22M SEC Whistleblower Reward

 In a recent enforcement action, on August 30, 2016, the SEC issued a $22 million-plus award to a whistleblower who exposed that Monsanto had inadequate internal accounting controls to account for millions of dollars in rebates.
 Monsanto’s deficient controls caused it to materially misstate its earnings during a 3-year period.
 While the SEC investigation found no personal misconduct, the company was fined $80 million for the accounting violations.